hermezHK/holbertonschool-shell-scripting/basics/README.md

 [8-firstdelete](./8-firstdelete) - Delete the file betty.
 The file betty is in /tmp/my_first_directory.

 [9-firstdirdeletion](./9-firstdirdeletion) - Delete the directory my_first_directory that is in the /tmp directory.

+[10-back](./10-back) - Write a script that changes the working directory to the previous one.